 Choosing which method to use when feeding your new baby is a decision that is very personal and unique to each situation.
 No mom and baby combination is the same, which means that no feeding journey will be the same.
-Exclusively pumping (EP) is when a mom expresses breast milk via a breast pump and offers it to her baby in a bottle rather than bringing her baby directly to the breast.
+Exclusively pumping, or EP, is when a mom expresses breast milk with a breast pump and offers it to her baby in a bottle rather than bringing her baby directly to the breast.

 Some reasons that a mom may choose this method include: